 If your time in Ho Chi Minh City is limited to only one day.
-I wouldn’t bother trying to visit the tunnels on your own.
+I wouldn’t bother trying to visit the tunnels on my own.
 They are located 50 kilometers outside of the city center.
-This means organizing private transportation without a guide, or taking the public transportation could waste too much time.
-Book a tour with a couple of well respected companies so you can be sure to make it back to the city center as soon as possible with little hassle.
+This means organizing private transportation without a guide, or taking public transportation could waste too much time.
+Book a tour with a couple of well-respected companies so you can be sure to make it back to the city center as soon as possible with little hassle.
 My #1 recommendation for visiting the Cu Chi Tunnels is a speedboat tour.
 We only promote tours we know are great, visiting the Cu Chi Tunnels by speedboat is an absolute blast, you can even check out our video below to see the experience.

 An Afternoon City Tour with Saigon’s All-time Biggest Icons

 A return from the Cu Chi can leave you feeling a bit dirty after crawling through a tunnel.
 Take some time to freshen up and revitalize with a short rest at the hotel and a quick dip in the pool.
-Don’t rush to jump right on to the streets for sightseeing since the tropical heat during the afternoon is annoying.
+Don’t rush to jump right onto the streets for sightseeing since the tropical heat during the afternoon is annoying.
 We recommend taking this time to check out some of the best sights in Ho Chi Minh City, especially the ones with Air Conditioning.
 The War Remnants Museum is a perfect start for an hour or so indoors to avoid the sun.

 War Remnants Museum

-The first on my list of the must-see attractions in Ho Chi Minh City is the War Remnants Museum.
+The first on my list of must-see attractions in Ho Chi Minh City is the War Remnants Museum.
 The house displays almost all you need to know about the infamous Vietnam War that shocked the world in the second half of the 20th century.
 Following the Fall of Saigon on the 4th of September 1975, the War Remnants Museum was first opened with the initial name known as the “Exhibition House for U.S. and Puppet Crimes”.

 This museum stood as a testament to the long and brutal conflict between the two Vietnams for 21 years.
 In 1990, the name was changed to the “Exhibition House for Crimes of War and Aggression,”.
 Following the normalization of the relationship with the U.S. 5 years after, it was officially renamed as “War Remnants Museum”.

-Located in District 3 of Ho Chi Minh City, this museum attracts half a million visitors annually, which two-thirds of it are foreigners.
+Located in District 3 of Ho Chi Minh City, this museum attracts half a million visitors annually, two-thirds of which are foreigners.
 However, we highly advise against bringing children as the museum holds very graphic and gruesome depictions of the scenery of the war.
 To the minds who are fascinated by the past events that transpired, they’re in for a treat with all the display of American military equipment, helicopters with rocket launchers, tanks, fighter planes, and even a conventional bomb weighing almost 7 tons!

 My personal recommendation since you only have one day in Ho Chi Minh City is to spend time visiting the 3rd floor.
 This to me is the most interesting floor as it comes from the perspective of Journalists covering the war.
-The other floors are filled with graphic information that you might find interesting, but I believe for times sake only visiting the third floor is plenty.
+The other floors are filled with graphic information that you might find interesting, but I believe for time’s sake only visiting the third floor is plenty.